 One more thing to consider is insurance packaging.
 For example, let’s say that an employee improperly packages an item.
-When the item arrives at the customer’s address, it’s damaged.
+When the item arrives at the UPS customer’s address, it’s damaged.
 You replace the item and then open a claim with UPS.
-The carrier will likely request to see the shipping packaging, and upon review, may determine that you did not follow their requirements for packing the item, and are therefore not protected under the insurance program.
+The carrier will likely request to see the shipping packaging.
+Upon review, they may determine that you did not follow their requirements for packing the item, and are therefore not protected under the insurance program.

-UPS uses a third-party vendor to manage this process for insurance claims that exceed $100, and the vendor adheres to the small package carrier standards, known as the ISTA 3-A packaging guidelines, to analyze the integrity of the packaging job.
+UPS uses a third-party vendor to manage this process for insurance claims that exceed $100.
+The vendor adheres to the small package carrier standards, known as the ISTA 3-A packaging guidelines, to analyze the integrity of the packaging job.

 For example, one requirement is that you “always use new or like-new packaging.”
 That means that if a low-quality box is used, damages during transit might not be covered.